layer-groupWhat types of wallets are there?

 Limitations: Limited fiat functionality (e.g., direct bank withdrawals may not be supported)

 MyTonWallet is a non-custodial (DeFi) wallet.
-Users manage their assets independently, without intermediaries, and access is secured by a seed phrase.
-There is no need for KYC verification, making the process completely decentralized and anonymous.
+You manage your assets without intermediaries, and access is protected by a seed phrase.
+No KYC is required to use the wallet, so you keep more privacy and control.

-MyTonWallet is a perfect fit for those who value security and complete control over their funds.
+MyTonWallet is a perfect choice for those who value security and complete control over their funds.

 Last updated